TryItOnline/cixl/README.md

    str
 ...
-['baz']
+['baz'@1]
 ```

 ### References
-Some values are reference counted; vectors, lambdas etc. Reference counted values display the number of references following ```@``` when printed.
+Some values are reference counted; strings, vectors, lambdas etc. Reference counted values display the number of references following ```@``` when printed.
 Doubling the copy operator results in a deep copy where applicable and defaults to regular copy where not.

 ```
    | [1 2 3] %